Card game “Makao”

 How to play?

 Each player is dealt 5 cards, and then the deck is moved.
-The top card is considered the first card to start the game, and the player to the left of the dealer starts the turn.
+The top card is considered the first to start the game, and the player sitting to the left of the dealer starts the turn.

 The next card should be either of the same rank or the same suit.
-For example, if you discard a seven of clubs, the next player can place a seven of spades, hearts, or diamonds, or any club card.
-If playing with cards of the same suit, their rank becomes irrelevant.
-If a player does not have a card of the same rank or suit, they draw 1 card from the deck.
+For example, if you discard a seven of clubs, the next player can place a seven of spades, hearts, or diamonds, or any club card on top.

 Special rules and action cards

-• Jack – a special card
+• Jack โ€“ a special card

-When discarded, you can request a specific rank card.
-This card must be “ordinary” – without special powers, such as a five, eight, etc. If the player does not have the requested card, they must draw cards from the deck until that card appears, or they can also discard a jack, and the right to request a specific rank card passes to them.
-It is important to note that the rank can also be unspecified, and the opponent can be asked for any card by saying “Any!”
+Alternatively, they can also discard a jack, and the right to request a card of a certain rank passes to them.
+It is important to note that the rank can be unspecified, and the opponent can be asked for any card by saying “Any!”

 • If a player discards the king of hearts, the next player must draw 5 cards from the deck unless they have the king of spades or the queen of hearts.
 If the latter places one of these cards, the next player must draw 10 cards.